 According to the National Center for Health Statistics, a department of the CDC, there are more than 1.3 million residents in the 15,600 nursing homes in the United States.
-The National Ombudsman Reporting System data shows that almost 15,000 of the complaints reported to Ombudsman programs involved abuse, exploitation or gross neglect.
+The National Ombudsman Reporting System data shows that almost 15,000 complaints reported to Ombudsman programs involved abuse, exploitation or gross neglect.
 Neglect is the failure to provide an elder’s basic life necessities, such as food, housing, medicine or hygiene.
-Unfortunately, this is a growing problem as Baby Boomers age, and the numbers of people suffering from dementia or Alzheimer’s increases.
+Unfortunately, this is a growing problem as Baby Boomers age and the number of people suffering from dementia or Alzheimer’s increases.

-If you or a loved one have suffered from neglect or improper care in a nursing home, Weiner, Spivey & Miller can help.
+If you or a loved one have suffered from neglect or improper care in a nursing home, Weiner, Spivey & Miller, PLC can help.
 Since 2000, we have advocated for the victims and families of those who have been injured or killed due to the negligence of others.
-Our attorneys have over 190 years of combined experience in investigating, negotiating and trying nursing home abuse cases across Virginia, Maryland and the District of Columbia.
+Each of our senior attorneys has over 40 years of experience in investigating, negotiating and trying nursing home abuse cases across Virginia, Maryland and the District of Columbia.

 Click here to see our results on behalf of other clients.

 Don’t Let Your Loved One’s Suffering Go Unpunished

 If your loved one has been abused or neglected in a nursing home, please call us at 703-273-9500, or contact us online.
 We will listen to your concerns and help you understand your legal options.
 There is no cost for the consultation.